BraveCaperCat2/prosperousuniverse-docs/content/wiki/packages-factions/_index.md

 Carbon farmers grow plants and extract carbon from them.

 __Long description__
 Carbon has become a vital resource across different industries, so much so that a whole job profile has evolved around it: the carbon farmer.
-Even though you will be planting crops like a victualler, you will not have much to do with the food industry.
-Instead, your plants will be harvested for their precious carbon, which is the basis for many essential production processes in the metal and other industries.
+Even though you will be planting crops like a victualler, you won't initially have much to do with the food industry.
+Instead, your plants will be harvested for their precious carbon, which is the basis for many essential production processes in metal production and other industries.

 #### Important notes
 Setting up shop on a planet with higher fertility will help increase your farms' output.
-If a planet is completely infertile, farms cannot be built at all, leaving your company dead in the water!
+If a planet is completely infertile, farms cannot be built at all, leaving your company *almost* completely dead in the water! if you're already in this situation, consider moving your ships to a nearby planet with fertile groud.

 #### Recommended starter buildings
 __Farmstead (FRM) (2x):__ Requires water to output different integredients used in food production and adjacent industries.
 __Incinerator (INC):__ Extracts pure carbon from different carbon-rich plants.

-#### Recommended starter planets
+#### Viable starter planets
 Promitor (Insitor Cooperative)

 #### Starting Experts